 The Turtle Mountain Community College physical plant continues to experience steady growth.
-The south campus is a conglomerate of buildings located in center of Belcourt when combined comprises some 66,000 square feet, and will be continued to be used for college purposes.
+The old physical plant is a conglomerate of buildings located in center of Belcourt when combined comprises some 66,000 square feet, and will be continued to be used for college purposes.
 These facilities will house all college functions with the exception of some off-campus community responsive classes.

-The main campus has a 145,000 square foot building located on approximately a 123 acre site.
-The facility includes state of the art technology, a fiscal area, general classrooms, science, mathematics and engineering classrooms and labs, library and archives, learning resource centers, faculty area, student services area, gymnasium, auditorium, recording studio, music rooms, art classrooms, dressing rooms, computer labs, terrace area, server room, basement storage and mechanical systems.
-A CTE building and Allied Health building are also located at the main campus.
+The new campus has a 145,000 square foot building located on approximately a 123 acre site.
+The new facility includes state of the art technology, a fiscal area, general classrooms, science, mathematics and engineering classrooms and labs, library and archives, learning resource centers, faculty area, student services area, gymnasium, auditorium, recording studio, music rooms, art classrooms, dressing rooms, computer labs, terrace area, server room, basement storage and mechanical systems.

 The Anishinabe Wellness Center is set on 102 wooded acres.
-The complex includes a cemetery, riding arena, beach front, playground area, natural trails, fitness confidence course, medicine wheel, and a total of15 buildings: five cabins, a wellness center, roundhouse, straw bale, tack shop and maintenance garage, boat house, Equine science building, A-frame building, the trading post, and a small barn.
+The complex includes a cemetery, riding arena, beach front, playground area, natural trails, fitness course, medicine wheel, and a total of15 buildings: five cabins, a wellness center, roundhouse, church, straw bale, tack shop and maintenance garage, boat house, Equine science building, A-frame building, the trading post, and a small barn.
 Turtle Mountain Community College is a commuter campus therefore contains no residence halls.

 - .01 College facilities are available for educational purposes by the public under specific conditions.
-Extra-curricular scheduling at the main campus must be cleared by the President or the Facilities Manager.
-The Comptroller or the President will approve use of the south campus.
-Anishinabe campus use will be approved by the Anishinabe director or the President. - .02 Faculty members are agents of the College and should exercise responsibility in their extracurricular use of the facilities.
+Extra-curricular scheduling at the new campus must be cleared by the Academic Dean or the Facilities Manager.
+The Comptroller will approve use of the Belcourt campus. - .02 Faculty members are agents of the College and should exercise responsibility in their extracurricular use of the facilities.
 Persons using facilities for non-college functions assume their own liability.
 Organizations and groups, which use facilities, should be briefed on their responsibilities.
 Doors should be locked, lights shut off, and windows closed and locked. - .03 Students or other groups must not be admitted to locked buildings or rooms unless under supervision of the faculty member or by his/her written authorization.